Reverse Payment Fee Calculation: How Much Should You Invoice to Receive a Net Amount?

 - The correct formula divides by

-1 - percentage rate.
+1 - percentage rate, not multiplies.

 - Fixed fees affect low-value invoices more heavily.